alin23/mac-utils/README.md

 ![vertical monitor layout in Display preferences](https://files.alinpanaitiu.com/vertical-monitor-layout.png)

+---

+## HorizontalMonitorLayout

+Arrange the external monitor to the left or right of the MacBook display.

+---

 ## SwapMonitors

 In a MacBook with 2 monitors setup, swap the external monitors around.